Here’s who’s coming to Cork for the Jazz Festival this October

 Jennifer concluded: ‘We are proud to continue to support this important cultural event and to work in partnership with the Cork Jazz Festival Committee.
 This is a big festival year for both of us as we continue to work together to keep the festival strong and healthy and to support the local economy.
 It’s an amazing event that has gone from strength to strength for 40 years and long may it continue to do so.’

-Full details for the Guinness Cork Jazz Festival can be found Denise O’Donoghue.
+Full details for the Guinness Cork Jazz Festival can be found here.

 Join the conversation - comment here